kaminiwalunj/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_07_Lab7_Ex1_Compliance.md

 ### Task 2 – Configure Mobile Device Management for compliance testing

-In this task you will activate MDM auto-enrollment for new devices in your Adatum Corporation tenant.
-The devices will belong to members of the Compliance Test Users group that you created in the prior task.
-You will also verify that Intune is set by default as your mobile device management (MDM) authority.

 1. On LON-CL1, in your Edge browser, you should still be logged into Microsoft 365 as **Holly Dickson**.